ffili-domingos/Analytics-BikeWorld-PowerBI/README.md

 - product strategy
 - channel optimization

-An interactive Power BI dashboard can be downloaded here.

 # Data Structure

 The ERD illustrates how transactions, customers, products, and resellers relate to each other, giving context to the metrics used throughout the analysis.